 I was kind of stumped at first, because I didn’t want my sweet friend to end up with a pile of onesies with smeared puff-paint all over them.
 We can do better than that, right?!
 Right.
 I really wanted to make a baby shower onesie decorating station that doesn’t suck.

 So I thought and thought and came up with a few ideas so that guests could make quick, easy decorated baby clothes that would look cute enough to actually put on the kid.

 A Baby Shower Onesie Decorating Station that doesn’t Suck!

-First up, use more than just onesies!
+My first and favorite tip?
+Use more than just onesies!
 We had the idea to branch out and include other pieces so that our girl didn’t end up with an overabundance of any one style.
 We used onesies, t-shirts, leggings, shorts, and headbands.

 We used a few different colors to mix it up.
 I used some good old fashioned RIT dye in bright colors, leaving the onesies in the dye bath for various amounts of time to create different saturations of color.

 Four Ways to Decorate Onesies